Browser does not support script.

 I have long-standing interests in anti-racism and, for the past five years, have been part of a grassroots abolitionist movement campaigning for racial justice in and across the UK education system.
 This activist work has contributed to my growing interests in radical anti-racist pedagogies and other emancipatory approaches to and within compulsory as well as higher education.

-BA (Hons) English and Politics — First Class Honours with Distinction (University of York, 2011)
+• BA (Hons) English and Politics — First Class Honours with Distinction (University of York, 2011)

-MA Culture and Thought after 1945 — Masters with Distinction (University of York, 2012)
+• MA Culture and Thought after 1945 — Masters with Distinction (University of York, 2012)

-Potter, L. and Lambert, S. (2021). '“To win the energies of intoxication for the revolution”: Dialectical aesthetics in Miguel Ángel Asturias’ Banana Trilogy (1950–1960)'.
-In Campbell, C., Niblett, M. and Oloff, K. (eds), Literary and Cultural Production, World-Ecology, and the Global Food System, pp. 163-190.
+• Potter, L. and Lambert, S. (2021). '“To win the energies of intoxication for the revolution”: Dialectical aesthetics in Miguel Ángel Asturias’ Banana Trilogy (1950–1960)'.
+In: Campbell, C., Niblett, M. and Oloff, K. (eds), Literary and Cultural Production, World-Ecology, and the Global Food System.
 Palgrave Macmillan. https://doi.org/10.1007/978-3-030-76155-4_8

-Potter, L. (2017).
+• Potter, L. (2017).
 'Postcolonial resources, pedagogical resistance: An energy-driven interview with Professor Jennifer Wenzel'.
 Journal of Postcolonial Writing, 53(3): 380–392. https://doi.org/10.1080/17449855.2017.1340863

-For the past few years, I have been a co-convener of RIPPLE (Research into Professional Practice in Learning and Education), and an ongoing and active member of the Ecological Justice Research Group (EJRG).
+For the past few years, I have also been co-convener of RIPPLE (Research into Professional Practice in Learning and Education), and an ongoing and active member of the Ecological Justice Research Group (EJRG).
 In 2024/25, I helped establish the University's new Sustainability and Environment Community of Practice (SECoP), and remain part of the core organising group.

 I am currently working towards Advance HE Fellowship via our accredited institutional scheme.